johnmtayag/Amazon-Recommender-System/README.md

 ## PCA for Anomaly Detection: Conclusion

 ### Effectiveness of PCA in Highlighting Anomalies
 In this analysis, PCA proved to be an effective method for identifying anomalies in the dataset.
 By transforming the high-dimensional data into two principal components, we were able to visualize and distinguish most normal data points from anomalous ones.
 The scatter plots of the first two principal components (PC1 and PC2) clearly showed clusters of normal points and isolated anomalies.
+By setting cutoff values in the principal component space, these anomalous points can be easily filtered out of the dataset.

 The specific anomalies identified had particularly high or low PC1 and PC2 values, which correlated with spikes in the measured power and/or shifts in the timing of the peak(s).
 This indicates that PCA can successfully capture and highlight abnormal variations in the data, particularly those associated with sudden increases in power generation.

 ### Benefits of Using PCA for Anomaly Detection
+Most real-world datasets don't have labeled anomalies as it can be difficult to identify which points are actually anomalous.
+The lack of a labeled dataset heavily restricts the number of available anomaly detection methods which often consist of supervised learning approaches.
 Identifying anomalies via PCA not only helps in detecting outliers but also enables the creation of a labeled dataset.
 This labeled dataset can then be used to train and evaluate supervised learning models, enhancing our ability to predict and manage anomalies in future data.

+### Drawbacks of Relying Only on PCA for Anomaly Detection
+After filtering out the major anomalies identified using PCA, there is a fairly tight cluster of points that remain.
+In order to further identify anomalies, cutff values have to be set, often arbitrarily.
+So far, in order to verify that the points are truly anomalies, the power generation curves have to be individually identified.
+This was fine for the major anomalies as there are relatively few major anomalies.
+However, this becomes time-consuming and ineffective when approaching the center of the distribution

 ### Recommendations for Improvement
 1. **Combine PCA with Other Techniques**: While PCA was effective, combining it with other anomaly detection techniques, such as clustering methods or separate supervised learning using our identified anomalies, could provide a more robust anomaly detection framework.
 This hybrid approach could help in capturing a wider variety of anomalies that PCA alone might miss.